-1 for user application enable sWatchDog: need to do ack.

-0 for user application disable sWatchdog: does not need to do ack.
+1 if user application enables the Watch Dog: need to acknowledge the action.
+0 if user application disables Watch Dog: does not need to acknowledge the action.

-time - The time period to ack sWatchDog.
+time - The time period to acknowledge the Watch Dog.

-int mode - the function will be return the status enable or disable user application need to do ack.
+int \mode - the function will be return the status - enable or disable the user application; indicate whether an acknowledgement is necessary.

-unsigned long time - the function will return the current time period.
+unsigned long \time - the function will return the current time period.